 Ever wonder why you might need multiple gummies to match one capsule?
 The format itself has a natural ceiling.

 - Nutrient Density Ceiling: There's only so much vitamin and mineral powder you can blend in before the texture turns gritty or sandy.
-Bulky minerals like calcium make meaningful doses a true formulation hurdle.
+Bulky minerals like calcium make getting a meaningful dose into a single gummy a real formulation challenge.

 Behind the Scenes: The Unseen Rigor